mk43275/Model-Minds/README.md

 # Model-Minds
-Machine Learning model that identifies phishing website
+Machine Learning Classification Model that predicts if the website link is Phishing or not!

 Dataset Link : [https://www.kaggle.com/datasets/shashwatwork/phishing-dataset-for-machine-learning/data]